Skip to main content

 Digital skills for girls and women - #Hackeuses (France)

 Comment of the Jury: This initiative embodies several criteria important to the jury.
-It’s an organization that is pan-European and it takes advantage of both national and European funding to pursue and develop its mission.
+It’s an organisation that is pan-European and it takes advantage of both national and European funding to pursue and develop its mission.
 It’s a female effort focused and therefore representing a key best practice in increasing participation of girls and women in the digital economy.
 Additionally, the initiative is multi-generational and therefore also engages women with work and life experience whose leadership is critical for building an inclusive and sustainable, digital society.

 The 5 winners and the 19 remaining shortlisted finalists got a chance to pitch their projects at ICT2018 and meet Europe’s tech community.